A Brief History

 Established in 1883 as an Episcopal mission in the Black Hall section of Old Lyme, Saint Ann’s founders were Charles Griswold Bartlett and his wife, Annie, who ran a boy’s preparatory school for Yale.
 They were aided by their ecclesiastical mentor, the Rev. W.B.
 Buckingham, Archdeacon of what is now the New London Deanery.
 For several years Mr. Bartlett and students form Berkeley Divinity School performed services in the school for the boys and townspeople.
 Once a month a priest arrived on horseback to celebrate the Eucharist.
 One of these priests was the Rev. Theodore M. Peck, who is thought to have been instrumental in the erection in 1892 of a Guild House at the corner of Mile Creek and Bailey Roads where services would now be held.

 In 1899, Mr. Thomas J. Falls of New York gave to the Missionary Society a substantial house and 25 acres of land as a memorial to his mother.
-Mr. Peck moved in, and since then the building has been used as the rectory.
+Mr. Peck moved in, and untill 2011, the building had been used as the rectory.
 It is believed that Mr. Peck built the adjacent barn with his own hands for the shelter of his horse and carriage and glebe crops.

 Shortly after 1900 the Guild House was moved to its present location at the corner of Mile Creek and Shore Roads.